 Blades – traditional look – long and narrow

 Mallets – nearly as wide from face to back as from toe to heel

-Putter lengths don’t vary as much as they used to due to the USGA’s adoption of Rule 14-1b, also known as the anchoring ban.
-With the ban taking effect on January 1, 2016, long putters and belly putters are no longer an option.
-This is leading to an increase in counterbalance putters.
+Putter lengths don’t vary as much as they used to due to USGA Rule 14-1b, also known as the anchoring ban.
+When the ban took effect on January 1, 2016, long putters and belly putters were no longer an option.
+This is led to an increase in counterbalance putters.
 Counterbalance putters utilize extra weight in the grip and heavier heads to promote full arm motion instead of breaking the wrists.
 There are putters now that offer adjustable weights in the grip so golfers can get the exact feel they’re looking for.
 Putters generally come in lengths from 32 inches through 36 inches.
 This makes it even more important to select a putter that feels right and helps create a pendulum stroke while minimizing wrist action.
 Make sure you feel confident and comfortable with your putter.

 Traditional: 32-36″ length putters work with the natural flow of your putting stroke

-Counterbalance: 36-38″ putters are longer, allowing golfers to grib down and keep the added weight above the hands for a more stable stroke
+Counterbalance: 36-38″ putters are longer, allowing golfers to grip down and keep the added weight above the hands for a more stable stroke

-The two basic choices of putter face are inserts or metal.
-Golfers who prefer metal faces like the audible feedback they get in addition to the feel.
+The two basic choices of putter face are inserts or milled.
+Golfers who prefer milled faces like the audible feedback they get in addition to the feel.
 You can immediately hear contact so you can both feel and hear where the center of the putter is.
 Inserts are made of composites and are used by golfers who prefer softer feeling putts.
 The inserts also redistribute weight to the heel and toe of the putter for more forgiveness.
-Inserts don’t provide the sound feedback that metal putters do, so knowing how you prefer your putts to sound and feel is important.
+Inserts don’t provide the sound feedback that milled putters do, so knowing how you prefer your putts to sound and feel is important.